Kopfkinos/sketch-pad/README.md

+✏️🗒
 Live version - https://kopfkinos.github.io/sketch-pad/

-This is a simple sketch pad project as part of the Odin projects foundations course.
+This is a simple sketch pad project as part of the Odin project's foundations course.
 It is a project allowing me to practice my Javascript and CSS skills.

 The "sketchpad" in the center of the page can be drawn onto by hovering the mouse over it.